ahmedkaludi/push-notification/readme.txt

 * Compability with Gravity form plugin.
 * Compability with BuddyBoss Plugin.
 * Globlal function to send push notification from anywhere pn_send_push_notificatioin_filter
+* Display campaign list on frontend using the [pn_campaigns] shortcode

 = Pro Features: =
 * Send Notification as per Segmentation